cifkao/context-probing/README.md

                  ...,
                  [nan, nan,  nan, ..., nan, nan, 8.2]], dtype=torch.float16)}
 ```
 The first dimension of each scores tensor corresponds to context length (from 0 up to the total number of tokens), the second dimension to the _target_ token position, starting with the second token ("heard") and ending with the end-of-sequence token ("<|endoftext|>").
-Notice that the values are `nan` for context length 0; see [below](#null-context) for how to estimate the metrics for context length 0.
+Notice that the values are `nan` for context length 0; see [below](#null-context) for how to estimate the metrics for zero-length context.

 You can limit the maximum context length (and hence save computation time and space) by setting the `window_len` parameter to less than the number of input tokens.
 Otherwise `window_len` will automatically be set so that it doesn't exceed the number of tokens or the maximum input length allowed by the model.